Voicings

 - 1 5 1 3 5 → 1 5 7 3 5 or 1 _ 7 3 5

-Remember, we don't distinguish between maj7, 7 or dim7.
-To describe a voicing it's enough to universally write a "7".
+Remember, we do not distinguish between maj7, 7 or dim7.
+To describe a voicing, it is enough to universally write a "7".

-The playability of different voicings may differ significantly.
+The playability of different voicings may vary significantly.
 While easier to play on the piano, closed voicings of some chord types can be too hard to play on the guitar.
-So let's start with open voicings.
+So let us start with open voicings.

 The Voicing 1 5 7 3

-When playing different types of 7th chords (maj7, 7, m7, m7b5, dim7), some of them force you to strech your fingers above-average when using the basic voicing 1 3 5 7.
-On the guitar a more comfortable and very common voicing is the voicing 1 5 7 3.
+When playing different types of 7th chords (maj7, 7, m7, m7b5, dim7), some of them force you to stretch your fingers above average when using the basic voicing 1 3 5 7.
+On the guitar, a more comfortable and very common choice is the voicing 1 5 7 3.

-As already mentioned: rather than specifying the exact quality of each interval (like e.g. 3/m3, 5/b5/#5 or maj7/7/dim7), the term voicing just relates to the intervals sequence and therefore we just say "voicing 1 5 7 3" here, no matter whether it's a maj7 chord, a dominant 7th chord, a minor 7th chord and so on.
+As already mentioned: rather than specifying the exact quality of each interval (e.g., 3/m3, 5/b5/#5 or maj7/7/dim7), the term voicing just relates to the sequence of intervals and therefore we just say "voicing 1 5 7 3" here, regardless of whether it is a maj7 chord, a dominant 7th chord, a minor 7th chord, and so on.
 Take a look at the most important chord types, all of them displayed with the voicing 1 5 7 3 here:

-The voicing 1 5 7 3 is a good choice, when the root is played on A or D string.
+The voicing 1 5 7 3 is a good choice when the root is played on the A or D string.

 Take your guitar and play through all of them!

-There's nothing wrong with having a tone/interval twice.
-When playing the root on A string, voicing 1 5 7 3 5 is even the most common choice.
+There is nothing wrong with having a tone/interval twice.
+When playing the root on the A string, voicing 1 5 7 3 5 is even the most common choice.

 ...just skipping the first 5th of the previous voicing 1 5 7 3 5

-Voicing 1 7 3 5 is very common for 7th chords when the root is played on low E string (variation 2), since skipping the A string results in a more differentiated sound and for some chord types is also easier to play.
+Voicing 1 7 3 5 is very common for 7th chords when the root is played on the low E string (variation 2), since skipping the A string results in a more defined sound and is also easier to play for some chord types.

-For the root on A string voicing 1 5 7 3 5 is more common, but 1 7 3 5 can sometimes be great as well.
+For the root on the A string, the voicing 1 5 7 3 5 is more common, but 1 7 3 5 can sometimes be great as well.
 Just try and find out which voicings feel good and sound best for certain chord types and your style of music.

-Since you skip one string using voicing 1 7 3 5, you'll not use it when the root is on fret zero (E or A).
+Since you skip one string using the voicing 1 7 3 5, you will not use it when the root is open (E or A).

 Voicing 1 3 5 7

-As mentioned before some chords force you to strech your fingers above-average or are simply unplayable when using the voicing 1 3 5 7 ...
-Anyway, here are the basic 7th chords with the root on A string and in another key with the root on D string.
-It's still good to know all of the chord shapes, because you may just play parts of the shape one after another instead of the whole shape at once.
+As mentioned before some chords force you to stretch your fingers above average or are simply unplayable when using the voicing 1 3 5 7...
+Anyway, here are the basic 7th chords with the root on the A string and in another key with the root on the D string.
+It's still good to know all of the chord shapes, because you may simply play parts of the shape one after another instead of the whole shape at once.

 The root doesn't always have to be the lowest note.
-Especially when playing in a band, where the bass notes are played by a bass player, you may want to use the following voicings for rhythmical accentuations or chord melodies:
+Especially when playing in a band, where the bass notes are handled by the bass player, you may want to use the following voicings for rhythmic accents or chord melodies:

 - 5 1 3 7